7 Bucketlist Experiences You Can Afford In Costa Rica

 How far in advance should I book tours in Costa Rica?

-For popular areas such as La Fortuna, Monteverde, and the main beach towns, it is wise to book key tours at least a couple of weeks ahead, especially in dry season and around holidays.
-Turtle nesting tours and limited capacity adventures can sell out earlier.
-More flexible experiences like surf lessons or basic night walks often have last minute availability, but planning ahead gives you better time slots and pricing.
+For places like La Fortuna, Monteverde, and the main beach towns, it is smart to book key experiences at least a couple of weeks ahead, especially in dry season or around holidays.
+More regulated wildlife experiences can fill even earlier.

 Is it safe to book Costa Rica tours online?